luizatfilip10/Assignment-2/README.md

 | YEAR  | year of release  | number |

 3. The annotated_dataset.csv file contains:
-   - Filename &rarr; name of the .txt file
+   - Filename
-   - Title &rarr;  title of the song
+   - Title
-   - Album &rarr; the album each song belongs to
+   - Album
-   - Artist &rarr; name of the band (Sleep Token)
+   - Artist
-   - Year &rarr; year of release
+   - Year
-   - Text &rarr; the original text
+   - Text
-   - Document &rarr; the preprocessed text for analysis
+   - Document
-   - Tokens &rarr; the segmentated strings into individual words and punctuation markers
+   - Tokens
-   - Lemmas &rarr; the retreived dictionary root word of each word
+   - Lemmas
-   - POS &rarr; includes the part-of-speech tag for each token (e.g., noun, verb, adjective, adverb)
+   - POS
-   - Proper_Nouns &rarr; list of all tokens in each song that were tagged with the PROPN part-of-speech tag
+   - Proper_Nouns
-   - Named_Entities &rarr; the entities identified by spaCy’s NER
+   - Named_Entities
-   - NE_Words &rarr; the actual text strings of the named entities detected by spaCy
+   - NE_Words

 ## Quality checks
 No quality check has been done for the corpus, the lyrics were copied and pasted as they were found from the website.